small-tech/auto-encrypt-localhost/README.md

 You can also transfer your key manually.
 You can find the key at `~/.small-tech/auto-encrypt-localhost/rootCA.pem` after you’ve created at least one server.
 For more details on transferring your key to other devices, please refer to [the relevant section in the mkcert documentation](https://github.com/FiloSottile/mkcert#mobile-devices).

-### A note on privileged ports on Linux

-Note that on Linux, ports 80 and 443 require special privileges.
-Please see [A note on Linux and the security farce that is “privileged ports”](#a-note-on-linux-and-the-security-farce-that-is-priviliged-ports).
-If you just need a Node web server that handles all that and more for you (or to see how to implement privilege escalation seamlessly in your own servers, see [Site.js](https://sitejs.org)).

 ## Configuration